DavidMiles1925/printer_camera/README.md

 > Ensure the camera is installed (in the RPI Zero 2 W) with the gold traces facing the board ("face-down").
 >
 > The side of the camera with the cable running in is the bottom of the camera.
+>
+> The RPi must be booted with the camera attached.
+If it is attached afterwards, the program will throw an error.

 ![Camera Traces](./docs/camera_traces.jpg)